TriKro/rsb-content/part2-the_index/the-index.md

 ![](/assets/illustration-sandbox-color.png)

-An index is a great leveler.
+"An index is a great leveler."

 —_George Bernard Shaw_